FireCastLabs/ArrayESC/README.md

   - enter single potentiometer control
   - entering 20 while in potentiometer control will exit potentiometer control
 - 1000 Zero throttle value and stops all motors
-- 1050 aproximate minimum speed
+- 1057 aproximate minimum speed
 - 2000 maximum speed

   ## Version History
   - no releases have been made yet
-  - 2019/11/28 Pre-Prerelease major change; convert from broken I2C_ESC library to the working I2C_Array_ESC library.
-No version tags or releases have been made prior or with this change.
-This is only an informative note regarding a necessary change to this sketch.